spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 You can check out an example module here: [https://github.com/spacelift-io/terraform-spacelift-example](https://github.com/spacelift-io/terraform-spacelift-example)

-{% hint style="info" %}
+!!! info
     The source code for a module can be stored in a subdirectory of your repository because you can specify the project root when configuring your module in Spacelift.
 An example of a repository containing multiple modules can be found here: [https://github.com/spacelift-io/multimodule](https://github.com/spacelift-io/multimodule)
-{% endhint %}

 ### Spacelift setup